logv/sybil/README.md

   * Easy to setup and get data inside sybil - just pipe JSON on stdin to sybil
   * Supports histograms (and percentiles), standard deviations and time series roll ups
-  * Runs really fast full table queries (analyze millions of samples in under a second!)
+  * Runs fast full table queries (analyze millions of samples in under a second!)
   * Lower disk usage through per column compression schemes
   * Serverless design with controlled memory usage

 disadvantages
 -------------

-  * Not optimized for write speed, mainly for query speed
+  * Not optimized for write speed, mostly for query speed ([see the performance notes](http://github.com/logv/sybil/wiki/Performance) for more info)
   * Does not support JOINS
   * Doesn't have a transaction log or full ACID reliability guarantees
   * No UPDATE operation on data - only writes